metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_v1alpha1_manifest.md

 Optional:

 - `spec` (Attributes) Defines the desired characteristics of a PersistentVolumeClaim that will be created for the volume with the mount name specified in the 'name' field.
 When a Pod is created for this ClusterComponent, a new PVC will be created based on the specification defined in the 'spec' field.
-The PVC will be associated with the volume mount specified by the 'name' field. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--volume_claim_templates--volume_claim_templates--spec))
+The PVC will be associated with the volume mount specified by the 'name' field. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances--volume_claim_templates--spec))

-<a id="nestedatt--spec--sharding_specs--template--volume_claim_templates--volume_claim_templates--spec"></a>
+<a id="nestedatt--spec--sharding_specs--template--instances--volume_claim_templates--spec"></a>
-### Nested Schema for `spec.sharding_specs.template.volume_claim_templates.volume_claim_templates.spec`
+### Nested Schema for `spec.sharding_specs.template.instances.volume_claim_templates.spec`

 Optional:

 - `access_modes` (Map of String) Contains the desired access modes the volume should have.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1.
 - `resources` (Attributes) Represents the minimum resources the volume should have.
 If the RecoverVolumeExpansionFailure feature is enabled, users are allowed to specify resource requirements that are lower than the previous value but must still be higher than the capacity recorded in the status field of the claim.
-More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#resources. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--volume_claim_templates--volume_claim_templates--spec--resources))
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#resources. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances--volume_claim_templates--spec--resources))
 - `storage_class_name` (String) The name of the StorageClass required by the claim.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1.
 - `volume_mode` (String) Defines what type of volume is required by the claim, either Block or Filesystem.

-<a id="nestedatt--spec--sharding_specs--template--volume_claim_templates--volume_claim_templates--spec--resources"></a>
+<a id="nestedatt--spec--sharding_specs--template--instances--volume_claim_templates--spec--resources"></a>
-### Nested Schema for `spec.sharding_specs.template.volume_claim_templates.volume_claim_templates.spec.resources`
+### Nested Schema for `spec.sharding_specs.template.instances.volume_claim_templates.spec.resources`

 Optional:

 - `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.
 This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
 This field is immutable.
-It can only be set for containers. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--volume_claim_templates--volume_claim_templates--spec--volume_mode--claims))
+It can only be set for containers. (see [below for nested schema](#nestedatt--spec--sharding_specs--template--instances--volume_claim_templates--spec--resources--claims))
 - `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
 - `requests` (Map of String) Requests describes the minimum amount of compute resources required.
 If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
 Requests cannot exceed Limits.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

-<a id="nestedatt--spec--sharding_specs--template--volume_claim_templates--volume_claim_templates--spec--volume_mode--claims"></a>
+<a id="nestedatt--spec--sharding_specs--template--instances--volume_claim_templates--spec--resources--claims"></a>
-### Nested Schema for `spec.sharding_specs.template.volume_claim_templates.volume_claim_templates.spec.volume_mode.claims`
+### Nested Schema for `spec.sharding_specs.template.instances.volume_claim_templates.spec.resources.claims`

 Required: